There is nothing wrong with getting ready and preparing yourself for whatever situation you might encounter in the future.

 What you can do is keep your ammo in a high place.
 Put it on a more elevated position like a cabinet top or a tall rack.
 This way, should flood water come in, your bullets are safe and secure from any moisture.

-You can also use a dehumidifying machine to keep humidity levels in your basement low.
+You can also use a dehumidifier to keep humidity levels in your basement low.
 This helpful appliance will pull out moisture continuously and greatly help you have better ammo storage.

 How to keep your storage cool